cinderjk/zete/README.md

 10. Go to Device > Add, and create new Device
 11. Scan the QR with your whatsapp
 12. Next, go to Messages > Add, and test it.

-## Support

-For support, email fake@fake.com or join our Slack channel.

 ## Screenshots